azstack/iOS-SDK-Documentation/README.md

 - AzChatDelegate
 - AzCallDelegate

 We will explain those delegates [at step 5].
-Please see sample code [here].
+Please see sample code here: https://github.com/azstack/iOS-SDK/tree/master/SampleCode/sample%20delegate

 ### 4.4.
 Setting some parameters:
 - Title color, button on navigation bar to match with your app screen: